-The cost of LMI will vary depending on the amount of money you borrow, how much deposit you have and the type of loan you select, but allow around $10,000 for this.
+The cost of LMI will vary depending on the amount of money you borrow, size of the deposit you put down and the type of loan you select, but allow around $10,000 for this.

 If you’re short on cash, some lenders will allow you to combine the LMI fee into your overall home loan.

 If you want to avoid paying this you will need to save more for your deposit.

 When you’re spending your life savings on purchasing property it makes sense to protect it.
 While building insurance is a compulsory requirement from your lender, there are other insurance policies that you should consider.

 For example mortgage protection insurance will ensure your mortgage repayments are met should you fall seriously ill.
 Income protection insurance will also help pay the bills should you be involved in an accident, major trauma or illness.